ElektraInitiative/libelektra/doc/usecases/elektra_web/UC_drag_n_drop.md

 ## Scenarios

-Precondition: View configuration of an instance
+Precondition: View configuration of an instance.
 Main success scenario: User moves a key (and its subtree) to another subtree by dragging it to to the desired position.
 Alternative scenario: User enters data that violates a validation rule, an error